do-community/cloud_haiku/_haikus/horizons.md

 author: zzfima
 ---

-horizons is no start,
+horizons is no start <br>
-there is no end can see,
+there is no end can see <br>
-observe it.
+observe it ...